-The IT Act provides tax incentives for start-ups, incorporated either as a company or as an LLP, on or after April 1, 2016 but before April 1, 2021, and engaged in a business involving innovation, development, deployment or commercialisation of new products, process or services which is driven by technology or intellectual property, subject to satisfaction of prescribed conditions.
+The IT Act provides tax incentives for start-ups, incorporated either as a company or as an LLP, on or after April 1, 2016 but before April 1, 2022 and engaged in a business involving in innovation, development or improvement of products or processes or services, or a scalable business model with a high potential of employment generation or wealth creation, subject to satisfaction of prescribed conditions.
 The start-ups which qualify for the tax incentive are as follows:

-- Whose total turnover (of the business) does not exceed INR 100 crores (approx. USD 13.4 million) in any of the previous years for which such tax incentive/ deduction is claimed; and - Which hold a certificate of eligible business from the Inter-Ministerial Board of Certification as notified in the Official Gazette by the Central Government.

-Subject to satisfaction of the certain conditions provided under the IT Act, the following tax incentives are provided:
+- Whose total turnover (of the business) does not exceed INR 100 crores (approx. USD 13.6 million) in any of the previous years for which such tax incentive/ deduction is claimed: and - Which hold a certificate of eligible business from the Inter-Ministerial Board of Certification as notified in the Official Gazette by the Central provided under the IT Act, the following tax incentives are provided: